 When we say that the distribution on sensitive data within a group is not far from the distribution in the full data, how do we quantify what “far” means?
 That is, how do we measure the distance between two distributions?

 There are a lot of ways to measure the similarity of two probability distributions.
-A common choice is the Kullback-Liebler divergence, though that’s not what we’ll use here.
-Instead, t-closeness uses the so-called earth mover distance (EMD), also know as the Wasserstein metric.
+A common choice is the Kullback-Leiler divergence, though that’s not what we’ll use here.
+Instead, t-closeness uses the so-called earth mover distance (EMD), also known as the Wasserstein metric.

 The idea of EMD is to imagine both probability distributions as piles of dirt and calculate the minimum amount of work needed to reshape the first pile so that it has the same shape as the second.
 The key attribute of EMD is that it takes distance into account.